Wayne Blair (director)

-Wayne Blair (born 28 November 1971) is an Australian writer, actor and director.
-He was on both sides of the camera in Redfern Now.
-He is also the director of the feature film The Sapphires.
+Wayne Blair is an Australian writer, actor, and director.
+He was on both sides of the camera in Redfern Now, and directed the feature film The Sapphires.
+He played a prominent role in the 2021–2024 drama series Total Control.

-Early life
+Early life and education

-Blair was born in Taree, New South Wales, to Julie and Bob Blair and has two older sisters, Janet and Mandy.
-He is an Aboriginal Australian and he describes himself as a Batjala, Mununjali, Wakkawakka man.
+Wayne Blair was born in Taree, New South Wales, to Julie and Bob Blair, and has two older sisters, Janet and Mandy.
+He is an Aboriginal Australian man and he describes himself as a Batjala, Mununjali, Wakka Wakka man.

-As Blair's father was a soldier the family moved around.
+As Blair's father was a soldier, the family moved around.
 While Blair was still young, his father was posted to Woodside in South Australia.
-When he was a teenager, Blair's family were sent to Rockhampton.
+When he was a teenager, Blair's family were sent to Rockhampton, Queensland.
 In Rockhampton he excelled at cricket and rugby, then later became interested in acting and dancing at school.

 Blair had a job as a tour guide at Rockhampton's Dreamtime Cultural Centre, where he was also one of the dancers.
 He went on to do a marketing degree at Central Queensland University, though his elective subjects included comic drama and Australian drama.
 He briefly went to Sydney to play rugby league for the Canterbury Bulldogs under-21s.

-After a failed audition for NIDA in 1992, he eventually did a three-year course at the Queensland University of Technology in acting.
+After a failed audition for NIDA in 1992, he eventually did a three-year course at the Queensland University of Technology in acting, at their Academy of the Arts.
+While a student there in 1997, he said "I' ve played Chinese, Puerto Rican, English, and Russian people, but I haven't played an Aboriginal person yet and I'd love to".